romnn/microgpusim/WIP.md

   - the csv simulation stats have kernel launch id zero (instead of nan) for no kernel

-  - DONE: why does accelsim get 2x as fast for lazy fetch on read ???

   - DEBUG: cache prefill with the simulator comparison to match simulator, there is this special curve to it

   - always perform l2 mem copy, but set skip l2 flag if above threshold